Contact Money Release

 But what if you own a different property on which you wish to take equity release?

-Alternatively, we can explore other financing options you could arrange on the properties, such as a buy-to-let mortgage that requires monthly payments.
+We can explore other financing options you could arrange on the properties, such as a buy-to-let mortgage that requires monthly payments.

 Remember: Lifetime mortgage rates can be fixed for life, meaning you can borrow money long-term without making mandatory monthly payments.